Related pages

 The Ammonites and Moabites

-These are descendants of Lot, by his daughters (Gen 19:37).
+The Ammonites and Moabites were descendants of Lot, by his daughters (Gen 19:37).

 Edomites

-These are the descendants of Esau
+The Edomites are the descendants of Esau.

 Conclusion

-God gave Israel a warning that if they did not destroy the people in the land they would be “pricks in your eyes and thorns in your side” (Num 33:50-56).
+God gave Israel a warning that if they did not destroy the people in the land they would be “barbs in your eyes and thorns in your side” (Num 33:50-56).
 Joshua led the people over the Jordan and destroyed many cities and peoples (Josh 12).
 Joshua subdued the land, but not all the people died in it (Josh 11:21-23).
 Josh 13:1-7 gives us a list of land still to be possessed.
 Joshua divided up the land and it was the task of the tribes to possess it (Josh 23:4-13).
 In Judges the tribes seek to drive them out.
 Judah and the house of Joseph has success, but others fail (Judg 1:27-36).
 This was because the people did not break down the altars (Judg 2:2) and served Baal (Judg 2:11ff).
 Judg 3:3f gives us a list of nations left in the land.
 Judg 3:5-6 is one of the saddest verses as the promise was not fulfilled.
 The land was not totally theirs.
 They co-habited it with the various Canaanite, Hittite, and Perizzite groups.
 The promise of Num 33:55-56 was fulfilled.

 The type of sins the Canaanites were involved in are mentioned in the Bible.
 This gives us an idea of the type of life in Canaan before Israel got there.
 Deut 9:4-5 makes it clear the nations were involved in gross wickedness.
 God's judgment was pending for many years (Gen 15:14-16).
 Lev 18:1ff give us a list of the horrors of everyday practice in the land (Lev 18:24).
 Sexual sins, child sacrifice, homosexuality, and perversion with animals are listed.
 Deut 18:9-14 add witchcraft and the occult to the list.